Policy, Organization, and Rules

 Before-school supervision is available starting at 7:30 A.M., at $.10 per minute ( = $6.00 per hour) up to 8:30 A.M.
 (Maximum charge is for up to two children per family.)
 Children arriving early may bring a snack-style breakfast such as a muffin, breakfast bar, fruit and/or drink, if they were unable to eat a full breakfast before leaving home.
 The children take part in supervised quiet activity indoors.
 At 8:00, they are escorted outside for some outdoor play and fresh air.
 (They must be suitably dressed for this.)

 Children arriving before 8:30 must not be left unsupervised inside or outside the building.

 We offer supervised daily After-School Clubs from 3:30 to 6:00 P.M.
 Clubs activities include crafts, drawing and colouring, table games, puzzles, construction toys, dress-up centre, dolls, field sports and courtyard activities in good weather or some gym time in bad weather, an occasional video, and a homework room.
 A healthy snack is served at 5:15.

-Fees: Daily After-school Clubs is free until 4:00 for children who are picked up promptly.
-All students not picked up by 4:00 become automatically registered in the daily After-school Clubs with charges from 4:00.
+Fees: Charges begins 15 minutes after dismissal time for an only enrolled child or the oldest enrolled child.
 The fee is $.10 per minute (= $6.00 per hour) for each of the first and second child in a family (the third and fourth child are free).
 Please pick up your child by 6:00 pm.
 However, if necessary, we provide emergency service after 6:00 p.m. at a rate of $.75 per minute ($45 per hour) per family.

 A small snack is provided in the daily After-school Clubs, but we recommend that children staying late be provided with an extra drink.